-Any damage to infrastructure items or private property which is caused by the developer shall be repaired to the satisfaction of the Principal Certifier prior to the issue of the Occupation Certificate.
+Any damage to infrastructure items or private property which is caused by the developer shall be repaired to the satisfaction of the PC prior to the issue of the Occupation Certificate.

-22 Development Contributions
+33 Development Contributions

-Pursuant to Section 4.17 of the Environmental Planning and Assessment Act 1979 and the Wollongong City-Wide Development Contributions Plan, a monetary contribution of \$9,750.00 (subject to indexation) must be paid to Council towards the provision of public amenities and services, prior to the release of any associated Construction Certificate.
+Pursuant to Section 4.17(1)(h) of the Environmental Planning and Assessment Act 1979 and the Wollongong City Wide Development Contributions Plan (2022), a monetary contribution of \$9,750.00 (subject to indexation) must be paid to Council towards the provision of public amenities and services, prior to the release of any associated Construction Certificate.